 Prion

-A prion /ˈprɒn/ (About this soundlisten) is a misfolded protein that can induce misfolding of normal variants of the same protein and trigger cellular death.
-Prions cause prion diseases known as transmissible spongiform encephalopathies (TSEs) that are transmissible, fatal neurodegenerative diseases in humans and animals.[3][4]
-The proteins may misfold sporadically, due to genetic mutations, or by exposure to an already misfolded protein.[5]
-The consequent abnormal three-dimensional structure confers on them the ability to cause misfolding of other proteins.
+A prion (/ˈprɒn/ (About this soundlisten)) is a misfolded protein that induces misfolding in normal variants of the same protein, leading to cellular death.
+Prions are responsible for prion diseases, known as transmissible spongiform encephalopathy (TSEs), which are fatal and transmissible neurodegenerative diseases affecting both humans and animals.[1][2]
+These proteins can misfold sporadically, due to genetic mutations, or by exposure to an already misfolded protein, leading to an abnormal three-dimensional structure that can propagate misfolding in other proteins.[3]

-Most prions are twisted isoforms of the major prion protein (PrP), a natural protein whose normal function is uncertain.
-They are hypothesized as the cause of transmissible spongiform encephalopathies (TSEs),[8] including scrapie in sheep, chronic wasting disease (CWD) in deer, bovine spongiform encephalopathy (BSE) in cattle (mad cow disease), feline spongiform encephalopathy (FSE) in felines, and Creutzfeldt–Jakob disease (CJD) in humans.
+The term prion comes from "proteinaceous infectious particle".[4][5]
+Unlike other infectious agents such as viruses, bacteria, and fungi, prions do not contain nucleic acids (DNA or RNA).
+Prions are mainly twisted isoforms of the major prion protein (PrP), a naturally occurring protein with an uncertain function.
+They are the hypothesized cause of various TSEs, including scrapie in sheep, chronic wasting disease (CWD) in deer, bovine spongiform encephalopathy (BSE) in cattle (mad cow disease), and Creutzfeldt–Jakob disease (CJD) in humans.[6]

-All known prion diseases in mammals affect the structure of the brain or other neural tissue; all are progressive, have no known effective treatment, and are always fatal.[9]
-All known mammalian prion diseases were caused by PrP until 2015, when a prion form of alpha-synuclein was hypothesized to cause multiple system atrophy (MSA).[10]
+All known prion diseases in mammals affect the structure of the brain or other neural tissues.
+These diseases are progressive, have no known effective treatment, and are invariably fatal.[7]
+Most prion diseases were thought to be caused by PrP until 2015 when a prion form of alpha-synuclein was linked to multiple system atrophy (MSA).[8]
+Misfolded proteins are also linked to other neurodegenerative diseases like Alzheimer's disease, Parkinson's disease, and amyotrophic lateral sclerosis (ALS), which have been shown to originate and progress by a prion-like mechanism.[9][10][11]

 Etymology and pronunciation